UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 Almond Delight                  R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

-I can now see that `100% Natural Bran`’s manufacturer value has changed
+We can now see that `100% Natural Bran's` manufacturer value has changed
 to `Quaker` but what about the rest of them?

 Notes: Script here